-- 1. Get a general idea about public speaking and its significance to professionals. - 2.
-Emphasize the importance of listening for effective speaking. - 3.
-Develop speeches to increase self-confidence and credibility.

-- 4. Understand how to prepare, rehearse and present a speech. - 5.
-Become aware of the different nuance involved in the speeches for different occasions such as giving seminars and participating in group talks etc.
+- 1. Understand public speaking and its significance to professionals. - 2.
+Know the importance of listening for effective speaking. - 3.
+Develop speeches that can increase self-confidence and credibility. - 4.
+Understand how to prepare, rehearse and present a speech. - 5.
+Become aware of the different nuances involved in the speeches for different occasions such as giving seminars and participating in group talks etc.